One of the most critical “tricks” you can teach your dog is to come when called. Professional dog trainers call this skill recall.

 More Pro Tips for Training a Bulletproof Recall:

-• Light Consequences: Only use your recall cue when you are prepared to enforce it by physically retrieving your dog if they fail to respond correctly.
-Otherwise, you will train your dog that coming when called is “optional.”
-Failure to come when called should result in the removal of privileges, otherwise known as a “Time-Out.”
-Most pro trainers use a 5-minute break in a crate or a room by themselves.
+- Light Consequences: Only use your recall cue when you are prepared to enforce it by physically retrieving your dog if they fail to respond correctly.
+Failure should result in a brief time-out.

 Conclusion